SamRemix/box-hits-tracker/README.md

 ## Installation

-Download the script and put it in your script folder.
+Download the script corresponding to your client and put it in your game script folder.

 ### Redacted